Value statement

 Step 1: Brainstorm

 Before you do anything, you need to brainstorm both individually and within a group setting.
-The first step in brainstorming?
-Look at examples of value statements from other businesses (we’ve shared some of our favorites below).
+Start by looking at examples of value statements from other businesses, then take some time to sit down and consider everything important to how your business and its employees work.

 Ask yourself the following questions: